 But for all businesses, aside from just buying all of these products together, the key is that now they all integrate together for modern management tasks.
 For example, AutoPilot requires integration between Intune, Windows 10, and Azure AD; and conditional access requires integration between Azure AD and Intune.

-Going forward, much of this integration—and the interface to manage it all—will be exposed in the M365 Admin Center.
+Going forward, much of this integration—and the interface to manage it all—will be exposed in the Microsoft 365 Admin Center.

 Admin Center builds upon the previous admin consoles already included as part of Microsoft 365 through Azure—they’re just bring components together.
 From one console, administrators will be able to handle everything from setting up policies to advanced threat detection and device management.

 There you have it.
 Now you have an overview of Microsoft 365, and should hopefully have a better idea whether it’s worth your time or not.
-That said, if you’re not sold yet, Microsoft indicated that they plan to offer a M365 Business trial later in 2018.
+That said, if you’re not sold yet, Microsoft indicated that they plan to offer a Microsoft 365 Business trial at some point in the future.